Lord Nelson (dog)

 Lord Nelson was an American purebred Old English Sheepdog best remembered for his costarring roles in two popular network situation comedies in the 1960s and early 1970s, as Ladadog in Please Don't Eat the Daisies (1965–1967) and as Ralph the Dog in The Doris Day Show (1968–1971).

+Early life

 Born and raised in Los Angeles, California, he was the son of Bridewell's Beauty and Cheyenne Sam.
 His real name was "Bridewell's Lord Nelson".

 Trained by his owner, Hal Driscoll, Lord Nelson began his schooling at four months old.
 According his official biography, he appeared on more than 200 television shows (many of which have not been accounted for), including stints on top-rated programs starring television comedy greats Lucille Ball, Jack Benny, and Red Skelton.
 It was originally reported that his most famous role was that of the Shaggy Dog in the Walt Disney classic comedy feature directed by Charles Barton, The Shaggy Dog (1959), a fact proven untrue since Lord Nelson was born two years after the film was released.